-Businesses also prefer engaging with such candidates to save money, whereas you have the freedom to work as per your desire.
-Therefore, it’s a win-win for both you and companies.
+Businesses also prefer engaging with such candidates to save money.
+In contrast, you have the freedom to work as per your desire.
+Therefore, it’s a win-win for both you and the companies.

 Remote work or working from home is not the same as freelancing.
-Telecommuting can also mean you are a full-time or part-time permanent employee at some enterprise.
+Telecommuting can also mean you are a full-time or part-time permanent employee at some company.

 Based on feasibility and during a crisis like the COVID-19 pandemic, many organizations offer work from home to regular staff.

 The most significant benefit of working at home, irrespective of being a freelancer, or regular employee, is earning a living from your home’s comfort.